run2cmd/dotfiles/README.md

       - `<C-h>` - Same as `<c-p>` but for open buffers.
       - `<C-k>` - List of projects in '/code' path.
 Assuming they are git projects will list projects following pattern: `/code/<project-group>/<repository-name>`.
       - `<C-s>` - List all files in project (with no ignore and hidden enabled).

-### Tests

-I use my own easy test implementation to run in new tmux pane placed in bottom of the screen.
-Following are goals for this:

-- Support for both projects and files tests.
-- Be able to run test for project, file, or setup to prepare environment.
-- Tests needs to run per project based on autochdir and root markers like `.git`, `.svn`.
-- Single test window per project.
-Running new test against project will close previous test window and open new one.
-- Be able to run test for different projects/files in separate windows.
-- Ruse same tmux pane.

 ## Optimize WSL disk space